rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 The `;` character strings the commands.

-The commands will all run sequentially in the order of input once the user presses <kbd>ENTER</kbd>.
+The commands will all run sequentially in the order of input once the user presses ++enter++.

 ```bash
 ls /; cd /home; ls -lia; cd /